NGC 1317

 NGC 1317 (also known as NGC 1318) is a barred spiral galaxy in the constellation Fornax, in the Fornax Cluster.
-It was discovered by Julius Schmidt on January 19, 1865.
+It was discovered by Scottish astronomer James Dunlop on November 24, 1826.
 It appears to be interacting with the much larger NGC 1316, but uncertainty in distance estimates and scales of tidal distortions make this uncertain.
 It is a member of the NGC 1316 subgroup, part of the Fornax Cluster.
-Its size is 2.8' x 2.4' which, at the average distance, gives a diameter of 55,000 light-years.
+Its size is 2.8' x 2.4' which, at the average distance, gives a diameter of 118,000 light-years.